 PVC, or vinyl, is a strong material that is resistant to moisture and abrasion.
 One example of a PVC mat is the very popular Manduka Pro, which comes with a lifetime guarantee.
 It is considered sustainable as its longevity helps to reduce the number of yoga mats thrown out into landfills.

 Pros: A PVC yoga mat easily beats every other yoga mat material in terms of longevity by a wide margin.
-It is not uncommon to buy just one Manduka Pro and never buy another yoga may.
-I bought my Manduka Pro almost 11 years ago and even with daily practice, there is almost no wear and tear.
+It is not uncommon to buy just one Manduka Pro and never buy another yoga mat.
+I have been teaching yoga for almost a decade, and have taught all my classes on my Manduka Pro and even with daily practice, there is almost no wear and tear.
+And so this yoga mat represents the perfect yoga mat.

 This is an incredible advantage to people who want a mat for life.